Lesson 3 In The Basic Accounting Series:

 Thingamajig Material – Inventory

-To make their thingamajigs Jane purchased $4000 in thingamajig materials on credit.
+To make their thingamajigs Jane purchased $4000 in thingamajig materials on credit for cost of goods.

 Debit: increase in assets (inventory)